ElwinBran/Mega-Man-Xtreme-2-Weapon-Refill-Patch/README.md

 In this README you will find further information on how this patch was made and reference material.

 ## Tools
-- [The BGB emulator](http://bgb.bircd.org/#downloads), for disassembly, hex editing, memory viewing, testing and even breakppoints.
+- [The BGB emulator](http://bgb.bircd.org/#downloads), for disassembly, hex editing, memory viewing, testing and even breakpoints.
 - [LunarIPS](https://www.romhacking.net/utilities/240/), to create a patch file.

 ## Process